-On December 1, 2006, the CICA issued three new accounting standards: Handbook Section 1535, "Capital Disclosures", Handbook Section 3862 "Financial Instruments - Disclosures", and Handbook Section 3863, "Financial Instruments - Presentation".
-These standards are effective for interim and annual consolidated financial statements for the company's reporting period on January 1, 2008.
+On December 1, 2006, the CICA issued three new accounting standards: Handbook Section 1535, "Capital Disclosures", Handbook Section 3862, "Financial Instruments - Disclosures", and Handbook Section 3863, "Financial Instruments - Presentation".
+These Sections were adopted by the company on January 1, 2008.

-Section 1535 establishes standards for the disclosure of (i) an entity's objectives, policies and processes for managing capital; (ii) quantitative data about what the entity regards as capital; (iii) whether the entity has complied with any capital requirements and (iv) if it has not complied, the consequences of such noncompliance.
+Section 1535 specifies the disclosure of (i) an entity's objectives, policies and processes for managing capital; (ii) quantitative data about what the entity regards as capital; (iii) whether the entity has complied with any capital requirements; and (iv) if it has not complied, the consequences of such non-compliance.